 Based on the seasonal patterns, the best time to visit the Galapagos to avoid seasickness is during the dry season, from June to November.
 This period offers the calmest seas, making it ideal for those who are prone to seasickness.

-Here’s a breakdown of the best months to visit the Galapagos to avoid seasickness: (See Also: Best Time to Visit Bohol Philippines?
-Discover the Perfect Getaway)
+Here’s a breakdown of the best months to visit the Galapagos to avoid seasickness: (See Also: Best Time To Visit Seycheles?
+Island Paradise)

 Why the Dry Season is Ideal for Avoiding Seasickness